ReproducibiliTea-org/reproducibiliTea/_journal-clubs/galway.md

 If you're interested in open research and you're not sure where to start, or if you have plenty of experience and you're willing to share, please join our friendly group.
 We welcome researchers at all levels for interesting conversations!

 All of our sessions are hybrid; our physical meeting room is the Archives and Special Collections Training Room at the University of Galway.
-Readings/topics will be updated in our calendar events.
+Readings are listed in our calendar events.

 9 October 2024 (W), 11am-12pm